-JEFFERSON COUNTY, Colo. — A man was found guilty on all counts in a vehicular homicide case that resulted in the death of a 40-year-old woman on Valentine’s Day last year, the First Judicial District Attorney’s Office said.
+JEFFERSON COUNTY, Colo. — A man who was found guilty on all counts in a vehicular homicide case that resulted in the death of a 40-year-old woman on Valentine’s Day last year was sentenced Friday, the First Judicial District Attorney’s Office said.

 On Feb.
 14, 2016, Monica Zapata was traveling westbound on West 80th Avenue through Sheridan Boulevard on a green light.

 As she was going through the intersection, the vehicle driven by Sandoval-Cruz sped through a red light on southbound Sheridan and into Zapata’s vehicle.

 Testimony during the trial estimated Sandoval-Cruz was going 55 mph in a 40 mph zone and that he had a blood alcohol content more than three times the legal limit of 0.08 percent.